 Narcissism.
 Narcissistic Personality Disorder is a DSM-V diagnosis.
 Generally speaking, they are superior, grandiose, demanding, prideful, boastful, arrogant, and self-centered.
 They need and expect constant admiration, attention, and affection.
 They can be abusive when threatened or their needs aren’t being met.
 The disorder is both inherited and developed in childhood.

 Machiavellianism.
 Prince Machiavelli wrote the Italian book The Prince in the 1500s.
 It outlines a political philosophy on how rulers are to govern their subjects.
 Machiavellianism is the adaptation of this philosophy into a personality and as such is a personality construct not a disorder.
 Therefore, it is not inherited; rather it is a learned behavioral pattern.
 Machiavellians are manipulative, exploitative of others, cynical, deceptive and believe it is better to be feared than loved.
 Unlike Narcissists, they do not make exaggerated claims about their significance or accomplishments.
-Unlike Psychopaths and Sadists, they are too calculating to risk vengeful or cruel behavior unless there is a specific gain.
+Unlike Psychopaths and Sadists, they are too calculated to risk vengeful or cruel behavior unless there is a specific gain.

 Psychopathy.
 Psychopaths are under the Anti-Social Personality Disorder umbrella listed in the DSM-V along with Sociopaths and Sadists.
 A psychopath has the ability to create an entire persona in direct contrast to who they really are.
 They are very calculating, callous, without a conscience, pathological liars, remorse-free, and dangerous.
 Their personality is both inherited and developed through a traumatic and abusive childhood.
 Psychopaths, unlike Machiavellians and Narcissists, can instantly read the emotions of others and calculate how to use it to their advantage without any emotional response.
 They have no problem hurting others, but it is always for a purpose, unlike Sadists.